How do you teach kids to compost?

 What is Composting?

 Composting is the natural process that occurs when organic matter breaks down into a granular material.
 This dark, soil-like matter is rich in nutrients and valuable organic fertilizer for your home garden.
 Composting requires little to no investment, yet the payoff is huge.
-It saves money, reduces waste, and is a useful life skill to teach your children.
+It saves money, reduces waste, can help you meet your gardening goals, and is a useful life skill to teach your children.

 How to Teach Kids to Compost: 7 Tips to Get You Started